enkidevs/curriculum/JavaScript/Npm/dependencies.md

 ---
 ## Practice

-Packages the application is dependent on are specified in
+Packages that the application is dependent on are specified in

 ???